62nd (Wiltshire) Regiment of Foot: Formation, Louisbourg and Carrickfergus

 The rest of the regiment was assigned to Ireland and eventually assigned as the garrison for Carrickfergus Castle in Carrickfergus, County Antrim.
 On 23 February 1760, a French force of approximately 600 men conducted an amphibious assault and laid siege to the castle.
 The castle's defences were in a state of disrepair with a 50-foot breach in the wall.

 Under the command of Lieutenant-Colonel John Jennings, the four under-strength companies, approximately 200 men in all, withstood three assaults on the castle.
 In addition to being outnumbered, the garrison was short of ammunition, having to melt down their buttons to make bullets.
 By the time the French made their third attack, the defenders had expended all their ammunition and were left with rocks and bayonets.
 After the third attempt was beaten back, Colonel Jennings was forced to seek terms.
 After meeting with the French commander, Jennings and his men were allowed to surrender the castle, give their parole, retaining their arms and colours.
 The French, in return, promised not to plunder the town of Carrickfergus.
 Although the regiment surrendered the castle, the French squadron which had landed the force was destroyed by the Royal Navy in an action near the Mull of Galloway.
 An investigation of the defence of Carrickfergus proclaimed that the men "behav'd like Lyons".
 The Irish Parliament voted a thanks to the Regiment and Carrickfergus presented the officers with silver cups.

 In 1761, part of the regiment was sent to Germany to join the British forces serving on the continent.
 In 1763, the regiment was reunited and deployed to the West Indies where it remained until it was sent to Canada join General William Howe's forces.

-The first Colonel in Chief was Lt Gen William Strode who died on duty in Ireland in 1776.
+The first Colonel-in-Chief was Lieutenant General William Strode, who died on duty in Ireland in 1776.